The Botanical Garden

 The Insectarium is one of the largest insect museums in North America, where more than 4,800 animals from 230 different species and some 750 plant species await you under one roof.
 The Insectarium is home to some 250,000 specimens of living and naturalized insects, including an anthill and other exciting vivariums.
 The Insectarium is closed for renovations.

 You can learn about the Insectarium’s collections online.

 The hugely popular Biodôme is housed in the former Velodrome built for the 1976 Montréal Summer Olympic Games.
 Its rounded shape is evocative of a fossilized shell called a trilobite.
 The Biodôme—whose name means “House of Life”—is home to more than 4,500 animals from 250 different species and 500 plant species.
-The Biodôme is currently undergoing a major revamp and will reopen in late 2019.
+The Biodôme just underwent major revamp.

 Schedules and directions

 Tickets for each venue may be bought individually or as a multi-site package.
 There are also family rates.
 To avoid the lineups, tickets can be purchased online.

 You can also download an app to navigate the Insectarium.